 - Limited Animation: The cartoons are basically pencil tests submitted as finished cartoons.
 While the artwork is generally decent, the animation is very limited and repetitive, with one-second loops and panning shots being the only movements visible.

-- World of Funny Animals: Yup, every character in this show is a funny animal.
+- World of Funny Animals: Yup, every character in this show is a funny animal, except for Beachcomber Bill.